Dive Into Greek Cuisine With This Greek Seafood Guide

 Grilled calamari (Kalamari tis sharas) is wildly popular in Greece.
 And it’s easy as 1-2-3 to prep the squid at home for this succulent dish.
 First, make sure you are working on a nonporous surface.
 You don’t want to have to change cutting surfaces when you’re removing the squid ink.
 The downside is that the ink stains.
 The upside is that it’s incredibly delicious in homemade pasta and risotto!
 So, make sure to save it for a future use.

-For the tentacles: Using a sharp kitchen knife, remove the hard piece of cartilage that connects them to the head of the squid.
+For the tentacles: Use a sharp paring knife or kitchen utility knife to remove the hard piece of cartilage that connects them to the head of the squid.
 Reserve the tentacles.

 To make Kalamari tis sharas, toss the tentacles and tube rings in olive oil and herbs.
 Let marinate, and then quickly grill.
 Serve with plenty of fresh lemon wedges.

 That’s it for Greek seafood!
-Now grab these essential Greek cooking tools and enjoy bringing a some of the culinary magic Greece has to offer into your kitchen!
+Now grab these essential Greek cooking tools and enjoy bringing some Greece's culinary magic into your kitchen!